 Researchers at the University of Colorado have come to the conclusion that most campers are already aware of: camping is good for your sleeping health.

 In the study conducted by Kenneth Wright, Jr., Ellen Stothard, and Andrew McHill of UC Boulder, and published in Current Biology, they concluded that camping for even just the weekend shifts a person’s bedtime to nearly 2 ½ hours earlier than being at home.
 This is due mostly to the lack of illuminated screen time and the body’s response to seasonal changes in daylight.

-Usually a dose of fresh air, outdoor exercise and being in nature will bring on good sleep, but DIYRV has even more ways you can doze in peace and comfort in your RV—without being a college test subject.
+Usually, a dose of fresh air, exercise, and being in nature will bring on good sleep, but DIY RV has even more ways you can doze in peace and comfort in your RV—without being a college test subject.

 1. Be aware of how you park your rig